Companhia Siderurgica Nacional (SID) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 12.15% loss in the last 1 month and extending the period to 3 months gives it a 40.74%, and is 10.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.01% over the week and 5.43% over the month.
+The stock witnessed a -7.43% loss in the last 1 month and extending the period to 3 months gives it a 17.03%, and is -4.01% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.93% over the week and 5.45% over the month.

 Companhia Siderurgica Nacional (SID) Analyst Forecasts